Anderson 100 Series Reviews

 Contractor Rating: 10 out of 10

 There are a number of reasons I wouldn't recommend the Anderson 100 series to my customers.
-Firstly they are composite windows and are not solid wood and second, they are single hung, making them a cleaning nightmare.
+Firstly, the 100 is a composite window, not solid wood.
+Secondly, the 100 series is a single hung, thus a cleaning nightmare.
 The 200 series on the other hand is a much better option and have good ratings in the Consumer Reports.
-If your builder is offering you the 100 series, ask them for a price on the 200, you will not be disappointed.
+In terms of the Anderson 100 series, ask them for a price on the 200 as comparison.

 Rick - Contractor - 2010